Are you dreaming of a vacation to Hawaii?

 If you’re able to be flexible with the pick-up location, we recommend taking a taxi from the Honolulu International Airport to town (or at least the rental car dealership.
 Some people have had trouble getting a rental car at the airport and, even though Hawaii is a big island, there are only so many rental cars to go around!

 Note: Make sure you check your car insurance to see if rental cars are covered while you’re in Hawaii!
 While most car insurance companies in America (and Canada) extend into renting a car in Hawaii, it’s a good thing to check before you buy additional and expensive insurance while you’re on your trip to Hawaii.
-You could also opt intoto getting an extended third-party liability insurance just to be sure you’re covered!
+You could also opt into getting extended third-party liability insurance just to be sure you’re covered!

 Food: $15 – $50+ Per Meal